 Please review the FARM Safety Manual for more information about managing these and other hazards.
 For information on how these items may be inspected and enforced by OSHA, you can refer to the New York Local Emphasis Program.
 Fatality/Serious Injury Reporting (29 C.F.R.
 1904.39): All work-related fatalities must be reported to OSHA within 8 hours.
 All work-related in-patient hospitalizations (formal admission to an in-patient service of a hospital or clinic for care or treatment), all amputations, and all losses of an eye must be reported to OSHA within 24 hours.
-The timeframe provided (8 or 24 hours) begins when the employer becomes aware of the fatality, in-patient hospitalization, etc. Employers can report a fatality, in-patient hospitalization, amputation, or loss of an eye using one of the following methods: 1.
-By telephone or in person to the OSHA Area Office that is nearest to the site of the incident; 2.
-By telephone to the OSHA toll-free central telephone number, 1-800-321-6742; or By electronic submission using the reporting application on OSHA's website.
-Housing YES / NO Section 1910.142 governs the sanitation and lodging requirements for temporary labor camps.
+The timeframe provided (8 or 24 hours) begins when the employer becomes aware of the fatality, in-patient hospitalization, or loss of an eye using one of the following methods: By telephone or in person to the OSHA Area Office that is nearest to the site of the incident; By telephone to the OSHA toll-free central telephone number, 1-800-321-6742; or Housing YES / NO Section 1910.142 governs the sanitation and lodging requirements for temporary labor camps.
 Dairies do not typically operate temporary labor camps.
 For specific information on OSHA's requirements for temporary labor camps, click here.
 Dairy employees are usually hired for permanent positions.
 Dairies that hire migrant or seasonal workers should be aware of the following requirements.
-Under the Migrant and Seasonal Worker Protection Act regulations, an employer who owns or controls a facility or real property used for housing migrant workers must receive a certificate of housing inspection from a State, local or Federal agency to ensure that the housing conditions comply with federal and state safety and health standards.
+Under the Migrant and Seasonal Worker Protection Act regulations , an employer who owns or controls a facility or real property used for housing migrant workers must receive a certificate of housing inspection from a State, local or Federal agency to ensure that the housing conditions comply with federal and state safety and health standards.
 A written statement of the terms and conditions of occupancy must be posted at the housing site where it can be seen or be given to the workers.
 Additionally, employers must provide housing at no cost to H-2A workers and to workers in corresponding employment who are not reasonably able to return to their residence within the same day.
-If the employer elects to secure rental (public) accommodations for such workers, the employer is required to pay all housing-related charges directly to the housing's management.
+If the employer is required to pay all housing- related charges directly to the housing's management.
 Employers are encouraged to consult the FARM HR Manual, which contains best practices for managing employee housing.
 Additionally, state or local laws may apply.